-- Click the “Add Session” button at the bottom of the screen.
+- Click the “Add” button at the bottom of the screen.
 You should see a message telling you that your session were successfully created.
 Click “Continue.”

 - Once the sessions have been generated, you will be returned to the “Add Session” screen.
 Click the “Sessions” tab to return to the main page for your Attendance activity.

 - When you return to the main page of your Attendance activity, you may not see any sessions listed yet.
 The activity defaults to a view of the current week’s attendance sessions.
 Click on the “All” display option to show all of the sessions you just generated:

 - Now you should be able to see all of the sessions you set-up.
 Your Attendance activity is now set-up.

 - Click on the “Attendance” activity from your course’s homepage.

-- Sessions that have not had attendance taken will have a blue circle with a dash (similar to a computer’s “power” button) by the ‘edit’ and ‘delete’ icons in the right “Actions” column.
-Click on the blue circle with a dash.
+- Sessions that have not had attendance taken will have a green circle under the “Actions” column.
+Click on the green dot to take attendance.

 - P – Present